-How to safely clean dj gear?
+How to safely clean your DJ gear?

 Many people ask what is the simplest, fastest and the safest way to clean your dj equipment.
-Dj controllers, mixers and turntables can be really prone to scratches and water damage so just as with any other electronics it’s crucial to use proper tools and a proper technique to clean your gear, be it after the live session or after a longer break from djing.
+DJ controllers, mixers and turntables can be really prone to scratches and water damage so just as with any other electronics it’s crucial to use proper tools and a proper technique to clean your gear, be it after the live session or after a longer break from djing.

 This article features a list of cleaning products you can use for keeping your devices in good health and important information on how to use them correctly.

 - Pre-wipe your devices with a dry absorbent cloth

 - Can I use baby wipes / wet wipes to clean my DJ equipment?